porter cable vs dewalt . The best comparison of the power tools 2020

 When talking about reciprocating or jigsaws, DeWalt also has Porter-Cable beat, thanks to a slightly longer stroke length.
 Because the blade moves back and forth more, you can work much more efficiently.
 Usually, DeWalt reciprocating saws offer 1 1/8 inches of stroke, while Porter-Cable only does one inch flat.
 For jigsaws, the difference is one inch vs. 3/4 inch in DeWalt’s favor.

-porter cable vs dewalt cordless drill driver
+Porter cable cordless drills review vs dewalt cordless drill driver reviews

 As with saws, you need to pay attention to the rpm speeds of a handheld drill.
 Not only that, but you need to look at the overall weight and dimensions of the product, as it can get hard to hold when it’s too heavy.